 I headed for the hotel, and it was all over.

 I’ll publish a kit list and some (more) reflections on what I took away from this crazy thing in the coming days.
 In the meantime, watch Matthew’s excellent videos about it!
-And yes, I was apparently so frazzled at the finish line that I thought I was in Munich.
+And yes, I was apparently so wiped out at the finish line that I thought I was in Munich.